-DATE: The winner and runner-up of each area must be determined prior to April 15.
-Coaches of the winner and runner-up teams of each area must report online their first round game times and sites to the State Office as soon as they are determined and no later than 10 a.m. on Monday, April 16.
+DATE: The winner and runner-up of each area must be determined not later than April 12.
+Coaches of the winner and runner-up teams of each area must report online their first round game times and sites to the State Office as soon as they are determined and no later than 10 a.m. on Monday, April 14.